top of page

 2. Authentic self - play provides a space to develop who we really are because it is something we chose to do, that you enjoy it allows your whole self to emerge.

-3. A growth state - play allows us to explore their capabilities of what we can and cannot yet do and extend your competencies which in turn can improve self-confidence.
+3. A growth state - play allows us to explore our capabilities of what we can and cannot yet do and extend your competencies which in turn can improve self-confidence.

 4. Flow state – when playing we get lost in the activity and are unaware of the passage of time.